I thought this title may grab you a little more than “How to Assign Style Numbers!”

 31104 – Jacket

-If I was filing this manually I would disregard the first 2 digits and file in order of the last 3 digits.
+If I was filing this manually I would disregard the first two digits and file in order of the last three digits.
 If these numbers were stored as file names in a computer they would be in the following order:

-As you can see the files would be filed by the total numerical value.
+As you can see, the files would be filed by the total numerical value.
 You can still find the style that you are looking for, but if you wanted to see your styles listed in the order they were assigned it would be difficult.
 Again, this post is just to expand our viewpoint regarding the logistics of one small aspect of running your business.
 Some of these points may be important to you and some not.
-Its up to you to decide what works for your business.
-You may have a Mac and say I don’t care as long as I can search in spotlight I’m fine, I’m the only one that needs to look up this information and if I need to show this information to someone else I can just print it out.
+It’s up to you to decide what works for your business.
+You may think you are the only one who needs to look up this information, and if you need to show it to someone else, you can just print it out.

 I’m not suggesting that this is the only way to manage your styles…there are many ways to skin a cat.
-This is just to get your wheels spinning and think about how you run your business.
+This is just to get your wheels spinning and think about how to run your business.
 Every business is unique so it must be tailored to your requirements .
 If your business only has 10 to 50 products then a naming system would be fine for you.
-If you create hundreds of styles then the management of your style numbers could become a problem for you, and when I say problem ultimately I am referring to lost money or loss of customers.
+If you create hundreds of styles then the management of your style numbers could become a problem, and when I say problem, ultimately I am referring to lost money or loss of customers.